poeggi/AntiHPSpyware/README.md

 - "cd" to the target directory you chose to copy (or unpack) the files to
 - Depending on your systems execution policy, you may need to allow scripts
   (e.g. 'Set-Executionpolicy unresticted')
+- optionally change the installation script to use e.g. "LiveHardcore" config
 - run the installation script '.\Install-AntiHPSpyware-Task.ps1'
 - files are automatically installed under '%CommonProgramFiles%\AntiHP'
   (a log file created in the folder indicates that the toolset is working)